Knowledge Center

 Is a flat pillow bad for your neck?

-For back sleepers, a flat pillow can be appropriate — it supports the cervical curve without pushing the head forward.
+For back sleepers, a flat pillow can be appropriate — it supports the curve of the neck without pushing the head forward.
 For side sleepers, a flat pillow is usually too low, causing the head to tilt down toward the mattress and stretching the neck.

 How do I know if my pillow is the wrong height?